 Report on our work in Kenya commissioned by the Government of Sweden

-“The impact achieved with overall funding of approximately US $2 million certainly compares favorably with multi-million dollar injections of capital that some funders have provided to microfinance institutions.”
+“The impact achieved with overall funding of approximately US $2 million certainly compares favourably with multi-million dollar injections of capital that some funders have provided to microfinance institutions.”

 Impact report on our work in India by microcredit ratings agency M-CRIL